-Since 2016, ABHC has driven the coordination and implementation of two successful meals delivery programs.
+From 2016-2018, ABHC coordinated, funded and implemented two successful meals delivery programs.

 In 2015 ABHC formed the Committee for Motel Families to identify and address the unmet needs of these families.
 The committee included ABCD Allston-Brighton Neighborhood Opportunity Center, Boston Health Care for the Homeless, Charlesview Inc., and Food For Free.
 Through months of mission-driven collaboration that kept the needs of families at the center of our work, the Committee designed and implemented Feastworthy, a three-month prepared meals delivery pilot program.
 The innovative program delivered ready-to-eat, healthy frozen individual meals sourced from food recovered from university dining services through Food For Free’s Family Meals Program.
 Feastworthy was supported with funding from the ABHC as well as Walmart Foundation and Sanofi Genzyme.